avidthinker/avidthinker.github.io/docs/posts/ECDSA/ecdsa.md

 I hope you enjoyed the ride and deepened your understanding of ECDSA as much as I did.

-If you spot any errors, you're welcome to open an issue or start a new discussion on GitHub, though the article's nature will remain as stated in the [disclaimer](#not-your-typical-article).
+If you spot any errors, you're welcome to open an issue or leave a comment below, but keep in mind that the article's nature will remain as stated in the [disclaimer](#not-your-typical-article).

 I won't be revisiting this years later unless something truly significant comes up.